 America navigating the world without Europe?
 Who would have imagined that the euro, meant to cement European unity, would become so damaged that the transatlantic alliance itself would be harmed?

-This article appears in the Dec.
-1, 2011, edition of National Journal Daily.
+This article appears in the December 1, 2011 edition of NJ Daily.